USEFUL ADDRESSES AND NUMBERS

-Running 24 hours a day, there are over 100 bus lines connecting the city.
+Running 24 hours a day, there are 140 bus lines connecting the city.

 Argentina is very unique in that people queue for the bus; don’t go upsetting anyone by cutting in line as everyone knows when they arrived and in front of whom.
-Tell the bus driver where you want to go, he will program it into a machine which will be just past him into the bus on the left or right hand side, put your money in the slot and a paper ticket and change will come out.
-Fares are $1.10, $1.20 or $1.25 depending on length of journey and if doubt of your destination, asking for $1.20 will satisfy any driver.
-There is no way around it, you NEED coins (or ‘monedas’) for the bus.
+Tell the bus driver where you want to go, he will program it into a machine which will be just past him into the bus on the left or right hand side, pay with either your SUBE or put your money in the slot and a paper ticket and change will come out.
+Fares with the SUBE are $2.50, $2.85, $3.90 or $4.50 depending on length of journey.
+Without the SUBE card, fares are almost double the amount, so it is worthwhile to invest in one.
+If you don’t have a SUBE, you need coins (or ‘monedas’) for the bus.
 If in need, pop into a kiosko and buy something small to get the change.
-Don’t bother asking anywhere or anyone for change, nobody has it.
-It’s a city-wide problem that leads you hoarding your monedas in a little jar at home just so you’re never caught short.

 A few extra tips: